-- (1) In this regulation - (a) "foreign currency" means a currency other than the Manx pound as defined in the Currency Act 1992; - (b) "currency groups" means a group of foreign currencies; and - (c) "reporting currency" means the currency used for the preparation of the insurer's audited financial statements. - (2) Unless paragraph (5) applies, the capital requirement for currency risk under regulation 29(d) is the reduction in basic own-funds following an instantaneous permanent increase in the value of the insurer's exposure to foreign currencies. - (3) For a class 12 insurer the increase must be applied to the insurer's total foreign currency exposure. - (4) For an insurer who is not a class 12 insurer, the insurer may either- - (a) apply the increase to its total foreign currency exposure; or

-- (b) segment its currency exposures between the currency groups specified in paragraph 4(1) of Schedule 2 and then apply the increase to each currency group. - (5) Where the method in paragraph (4)(b) is used, the calculation in paragraph (2) is reduced by a diversification adjustment as determined under paragraphs 1 and 5 of Schedule 1. - (6) The currency risk capital factors specifying the reduction to be applied to the insurer's currency exposures are set out in paragraph 4(5) of Schedule 2.
+- (1) In this regulation - (a) "foreign currency" means a currency other than the Manx pound as defined in the Currency Act 1992; - (b) "currency groups" means a group of foreign currencies; and - (c) "reporting currency" means the currency used for the preparation of the insurer's audited financial statements. - (2) Unless paragraph (5) applies, the capital requirement for currency risk under regulation 29(d) is the reduction in basic own-funds following an instantaneous permanent increase in the value of the insurer's exposure to foreign currencies. - (3) For a class 12 insurer the increase must be applied to the insurer's total foreign currency exposure. - (4) For an insurer who is not a class 12 insurer, the insurer may either, - (a) apply the increase to its total foreign currency exposure; or - (b) segment its currency exposures between the currency groups specified in paragraph 21(1) of Schedule 2 and then apply the increase to each currency group. - (5) Where the method in paragraph (4)(b) is used, the calculation in paragraph (2) is reduced by a diversification adjustment as determined under paragraphs 1 and 5 of Schedule 1.